openstack/requirements/README.rst

 used to unpin a single constraint, and this is done to install libraries from git.
 This is the **recommended** way to use devstack.

-When ``USE_CONSTRAINTS`` is set ``False``, devstack overwrite the ``requirements.txt`` and ``test-requirements.txt`` for **all** installed projects with the versions from ``global-requirements.txt``.
+When ``USE_CONSTRAINTS`` is set ``False``, devstack overwrites the ``requirements.txt`` and ``test-requirements.txt`` for **all** installed projects with the versions from ``global-requirements.txt``.
 Projects that are not in ``projects.txt`` get 'soft' updates, ones that are get 'hard' updated.
 This attempts to ensure that we will get a deterministic set of requirements installed in the test system, and it won't be a guessing game based on the last piece of software to be installed.
 However due to the interactions with transitive dependencies this doesn't actually deliver what we need, and is **not recommended**.

 Tox
 +++